 Am I being realistic?

 Once you have identified what you expect an attorney to help you achieve, it is time to take a step back and gauge if these goals are realistic.
 For example, you and your friends and family may think that you are the most responsible parent and that you deserve physical custody of your child, but that doesn't necessarily guarantee that a judge will.
 Or you may feel that you deserve a certain amount of spousal support, but a judge may feel otherwise.
 It's important that you consider all possible circumstances or factors that could be brought up in court and reassess your goals objectively.

 Have I done everything I possibly can to repair this marriage?

 The issues that you encounter while married may seem so difficult that you just want to throw in the towel.
 But divorce is a decision that should only be made after all else has failed.
 That includes couples therapy, mediation and other attempts that do not involve litigation to hash things out.

 Determining whether or not a marriage is salvageable begins with self-examination.
 Nobody is perfect, and we all in some way have contributed to some of the problems we have.
 Acknowledging that you have a role in the difficulties you are facing with your partner does not mean that you are fully at fault, it simply means you are taking responsibility for your actions.
 Once you have truthfully and honestly identified your part in the dysfunction and accordingly change negative behaviors, it could make a world of a difference in your marriage.

 Experienced North Carolina Divorce Attorneys

 Getting a divorce in North Carolina is a legal process that you will need adequate legal advice to successfully navigate through.
 The attorneys at Caulder & Valentine have extensive experience handling divorce cases and are dedicated to meeting their clients' needs.
 Whether you wish to hire a legal professional for advice or to represent you throughout these processes, we are here to help.
-Contact us today for a free consultation.
+Contact us today for a consultation.